Policy last updated

 Year 6 to 7 placement

-The Statewide placement timeline and procedures for 2023 to 2024 (staff login required) for Victorian government schools has been developed to assist all government primary and secondary schools with planning for the placement of students in Year 7.
+The statewide placement timeline for 2025 to 2026 (staff login required) for Victorian government schools has been developed to assist all government primary and secondary schools with the placement of students in Year 7.

 This timeline includes activity descriptions and an overview of responsibilities to assist school staff with key dates.